Why Waiting For Your Time to Be Great Leads to Failure

 Because people are afraid of failing and believe and act as if they will fail, they end up scripting reality to match their beliefs.
 Hence the important point of learning to become comfortable with failures and mistakes is that you’re less likely, in the end, to make the biggest mistake: to remain steady, dependable, and run-of-the mill.
 Being remarkable is risky and brings its share of mistakes, but the bigger risk is to sit on the sidelines waiting for the world to give you your chance.

 I’m not at all saying that there’s some spooky or weird force out in the world that makes the world match your intentions and actions.
 What I’m saying is that in the social but isolated world we live in, our intentions, energy, and actions change the social environment around us.
-People want to be a part of something, they want to be excited, but they’re waiting for somebody else to be the catalyst for change.
+People want to be a part of something and want to be excited, but they’re waiting for somebody else to be the catalyst for change.
 Their time, they think, will come when the world is ready for them.
 So they wait.

 The world is ready for you today.
 We want to see the best parts of you, and we want you to share the value you bring to the world.
 Sure, we’re scared to tell you that, or we’re busy, or lost in our own worlds, but when you show up, we’re ready for you.
 It’s the way we are.